SujalAhrodia/30_Days_Of_Code/README.md

 ### Day 19
 >1.
 The AdvancedArithmetic interface and the method declaration for the abstract divisorSum(n) method are provided for you in the editor below.
 Complete the implementation of Calculator class, which implements the AdvancedArithmetic interface.
 The implementation for the divisorSum(n) method must return the sum of all divisors of 'n'.
+>2.
+Given two binary trees, write a function to check if they are the same or not.
+Two binary trees are considered the same if they are structurally identical and the nodes have the same value.